jmassardo/issues-to-totango/README.md

 ## Limitations and Known Issues

 * See [Issues](https://github.com/jmassardo/issues-to-totango/issues) for current bugs (labeled `[bug]`)
-* Logic for handling comments on issues has not been implemented
+* Logic for editing comments on issues has not been handled

 Feature requests are welcome.
 Please log an issue in this repo for new requests.

 ## Usage

-This action should be used in a repository in combination with Issues, triggering from `issues` event types.
+This action should be used in a repository in combination with Issues, triggering from `issues` and `issue_comment` event types.

 ### Migrating from v1.2 to v2.0